bk/pico-company/readme.md

 CSS framework](https://picocss.com/).

 Add Pico-Company to your site by cloning it into `themes` as `pico-company` or adding it as a git submodule.
+Note that you also need to run `git submodule update --init` inside the newly cloned repo so as to to fetch the Pico CSS framework.
 Then add the line `theme: pico-company` to your `wmk_config.yaml` and rebuild the site.

 A demo of the theme can be found [here](https://pico-company.baldr.net/).